Evidence For Turbulent Concentration In Particle-Laden Midplane Layers of Planet-Forming Disks

 The SI is both subtle and manifold in its mechanical expression.
 As a resonant momentum exchange between the particle and gas fields \citep{Squire_Hopkins_2018a}, it operates across the full spectrum of vertical wavenumbers, though it is limited to radial scales above a certain threshold.
-The SI's fastest linear growth occurs at the shortest vertical wavelengths with rates on the order of the local disk rotation frequency \citep{Youdin_Goodman_2005,Youdin_Johansen_2007}.
-In globally laminar disk models—such as those considered here—these ultra-short vertical wavelength modes dominate the generation of turbulence, as shown in the carefully detailed analysis of \citet{Baronett_etal_2024}.
-Longer vertical wavelengths, while also unstable, grow over extended timescales more slowly and can give rise to broader radial-scale azimuthally aligned filaments.
+The SI's fastest linear growth occurs for particle- to gas-density ratios exceeding one and at the shortest vertical wavelengths with rates on the order of the local disk rotation frequency \citep{Youdin_Goodman_2005,Youdin_Johansen_2007}.
+In globally laminar disk models—such as those considered here—these ultra-short vertical wavelength modes dominate the generation of turbulence in unstratified settings, as shown in the analysis of \citet{Baronett_etal_2024}.
+Longer vertical wavelengths, while also unstable, grow more slowly and give rise to broader radial-scale azimuthally aligned filaments.
 These filaments are the sites of high-amplitude particle density fluctuations, as has been reported throughout the literature.
 However, their development is sensitive to the background turbulence level.
 If the turbulence is too strong, the filaments can be weakened, lose spatial coherence, or become suppressed entirely \citep[e.g.,][]{Umurhan_etal_2020,Chen_Lin_2020}.